Get 44% Off. Only $8.33/mo

 Plus, if you’re using the calorie counter on the treadmill, don’t forget to input your age and weight into the system.

-If you don’t do this, the treadmill will just use a random calculation based off of someone else’s gender, weight, etc.
+If you don’t do this, the treadmill will just use a random calculation based off of someone else’s gender and weight.

-Even though the calorie counter on the cardio machine is not exactly accurate, by failing to do this, it will make the calorie burn even more deceiving and inaccurate.
+Even though the calorie counter on the cardio machine is not exactly accurate in the first place, by failing to input your data, it will make the calorie burn even more deceiving and inaccurate.

 elliptical machine: How Many Calories Are You Burning With Your Cardio?